-Here are some explanations
+Here are some historical explanations

 First, in 2013, the yen fell about 22% against the US dollar while the yuan appreciated almost 3% against the dollar.
 This translated into Japan becoming a shopping heaven for rich Chinese tourists.
 Vivian Hong, president of Travelzoo’s China operation, Travelzoo Lv You Zu stated that while in Japan those shoppers would buy a wide range of products from Louis Vuitton bags to $1000 rice cookers.

-This year destination to watch is definitely Taiwan.
-The island, that ranked 4th last year, has gone up to 3rd this year in this year’s popular destinations probably because people from big cities can travel alone rather than in groups making it easier to go back.
+In 2023 destination to watch is definitely Taiwan.
+The island, which ranked 4th last year, has gone up to 3rd this year in this year’s popular destinations probably because people from big cities can travel alone rather than in groups making it easier to go back.
 Last, but not least, Taiwan and mainland China have a lot in common starting with the language, Mandarin which makes it easy for mainland citizens to find their way around.
 After the language comes the Chinese culture, well-preserved to the point where mainland Chinese prefer to bring their families to Taiwan for important celebrations like the Lunar New Year.

 Chinese develop a knack for outbound tourism, but what of foreigners visiting China?

 Jason Yap, CEO of Travelzoo (Asia Pacific) Inc., stated travel deals to China on its websites outside the country aren’t selling nearly as well as outbound travel tours on its Chinese website.
 Why is that?

 The main problems are the rising yuan, causing China to stop being the cheap destination for the other Asian countries it once was; then comes the heavy pollution in China’s top-tier cities and outbreaks of food scandals.

 So how to promote your travel destination to affluent Chinese?

 - Develop a Chinese Website – build your digital home in China

 - Improve visibility – make Chinese find you on Baidu